ericsfeed/react-magic/README.md

 #### PrivateElement explained

-This bit enforces authentication; if the user is authenticated, then navigate to the pagel; otherwise redirect them to the login page.
+This bit enforces authentication; if the user is authenticated, then navigate to the page; otherwise redirect them to the login page.

 ```
 const PrivateElement = ({ children }) => {